 1. It usually takes at least a year for a pastor to find another ministry.
 Because there are fewer church openings than ever today, finding a ministry job is a job.
 A severance package allows the pastor to pursue his divine calling, which is why the Lutheran Missouri Synod passed a resolution in 1998 to give forced-out pastors a severance of one full year’s salary.

 2. Most pastors lack the required training and skills to land a secular job that pays them a livable wage.
-Many secular jobs require a lengthy certification process – including further education – and even if a pastor completes the requirements, there is no guarantee that anyone will hire him.
-In addition, many secular employers are fearful that an ex-pastor will spend time trying to convert other employees or customers rather than doing his job.
+Many secular jobs require a lengthy certification process – including further education, which costs money – and even if a pastor completes the requirements, there is no guarantee that anyone will hire him.
+In addition, many secular employers are fearful that an ex-pastor may spend time trying to convert other employees or customers rather than doing his job.
 Because of their divine call to ministry, pastors are often unsuited for other professions.

 3. Since pastors do not pay into unemployment, they are not eligible to receive it.
 A severance package – which includes salary plus medical insurance – provides the pastor the best possible bridge to his next position.

-6. Many parties carefully watch a church to see how they treat their pastor when he leaves, including: (a) church young people who are thinking about going into ministry; (b) unbelievers in the community, especially the friends or relatives of church members; and (c) prospective pastors, many of whom will turn down a church that mistreated the previous pastor.
-When a church grants their pastor a severance package, it’s a tangible way of saying, “In spite of our differences, we want to help you with this transition so that God can bless and heal our church.”
+6. Many parties carefully watch a church to see how they treat their pastor when he leaves, including: (a) church young people who are thinking about going into ministry; (b) new believers inside the church, who often have a strong connection to their pastor; (c) unbelievers in the community, especially the friends or relatives of church members; (d) the pastor’s supporters, many of whom will leave the church if they discover their pastor has been mistreated; and (e) prospective pastors, many of whom will turn down a church that mistreated the previous pastor.
+When a church grants their pastor a severance package, it’s a tangible way of saying, “In spite of our differences, we want to assist you with this transition so that God can heal and bless both you and our church.”

-7. The absolute minimum length of the severance package should be six months, especially if the pastor was asked to resign.
+7. A good rule-of thumb is that the pastor should receive at least one month’s salary for every year of his tenure.
+The absolute minimum length of the severance package should be six months, especially if the pastor was asked to resign.
 If the pastor has been dismissed after more than six years of service, he should receive a severance package of at least one year.

 *What if our church can’t afford to pay the pastor a severance agreement?